Capitol riot panel blames Trump for 1/6 'attempted coup'

 “Jan.
 6 was the culmination of an attempted coup, a brazen attempt, as one rioter put it shortly after Jan.
 6, to overthrow the government,” Thompson said.
 “The violence was no accident.”

-Testimony showed Thursday how Trump desperately clung to his own false claims of election fraud, beckoning supporters to the Capitol on Jan.
-6 when Congress would certify the results, despite those around him insisting Biden had won the election.
+Testimony on Thursday showed how Trump desperately clung to his own false claims of election fraud, beckoning supporters to the Capitol on Jan.
+6, 2021, when Congress would certify the results, despite those around him insisting Biden had won the election.

-In a previously unseen video clip, the panel played a quip from former Attorney General Bill Barr who testified that he told Trump the claims of a rigged election were “bull——.”
+In a previously unseen video clip, the panel played a remark from former Attorney General Bill Barr, who testified that he told Trump the claims of a rigged election were “bull——.”

-In another, the former president’s daughter, Ivanka Trump, testified to the committee that she respected Barr’s view that there was no election fraud.
+In another clip, the former president’s daughter, Ivanka Trump, testified to the committee that she respected Barr’s view that there was no election fraud.
 “I accepted what he said.”

 Others showed leaders of the extremist Oath Keepers and Proud Boys preparing to storm the Capitol to stand up for Trump.
 One rioter after another told the committee they came to the Capitol because Trump asked them to.